TheNaila/digital-manuscript-display/readme.md

 Clone this repo onto computer inside the folder
 `git clone https://github.com/TheNaila/digital-manuscript-display`

+`cd digital-manuscript-display`

-Run `pip install -r requirements.txt` to install library dependencies
+`pip install -r requirements.txt` to install library dependencies (Ensure you are using Python 3.11 and its pip)

 Finally run `python main.py` and follow the on-screen instructions to display your collection